As more and more people turn to the healthier, plant based lifestyle, they will naturally start to feel fitter and healthier than ever.

 Raw foods, because of their natural digestive enzymes, will help to ease and even eliminate completely stomach and digestive problems such as IBS, heartburn, gas, constipation, and indigestion.
 This will be dependent on the individual, of course, and it may take some time for you body to get used to lots of fibrous foods, but it’s well worth a try.

 5. BETTER SATISFACTION VALUE

 As raw foods are just SO nutritious, you will feel more satisfied for longer periods after you have eaten.
-This is simply because your body has been given all the nutrients it needs to thrive on in their most bio-available and natural forms, which will help stop sugar cravings AND help keep blood sugars stable.
+This is simply because your body has been given all the nutrients it needs to thrive on.
+And, those nutrients are in their most bio-available and natural forms that will help stop sugar cravings and help keep blood sugars stable.

-Stable blood sugar is vital for good health and a healthy BMI, and may also play a role in the prevention of many diseases.
-The most common being type 2 diabetes, metabolic syndrome, some cancers, heart disease, and obesity.
+Stable blood sugar is vital for good health and a healthy BMI.
+It may also play a role in the prevention of many diseases.
+The most common being type 2 diabetes, metabolic syndrome, some cancers, heart disease and obesity.

-Low GI plant based eating is a great place to start if you want to get in shape, detoxify your body, kick sugar cravings, lower your chance of disease, or boost energy.
+Low GI, plant based eating is a great place to start if you want to get in shape, detoxify your body, kick sugar cravings, lower your chance of disease and boost energy.
 Eating plant based with lots of raw foods will help you to achieve this fast.

 Finally, raw foods can be absolutely delicious!
-It’s really easy to whip up a crunchy salad with a homemade avocado dressing; and don’t even get me started on raw desserts which are simply out of this world tasty.
-Every week I make myself a raw carrot cake, the beauty of which is they can be eaten guilt free any time of day.
+It’s really easy to whip up a crunchy salad with a homemade avocado dressing.
+And, don’t even get us started on raw desserts which are simply out of this world!

 Raw eating is another level of health and the next level from plant based.
 It is something that you need to break yourself into slowly if you don’t want to throw your body into full on detoxification too quickly (which can make you feel awful and more likely to give up).